rhysd/gocaml/README.md

 - `substr :: (string, int, int) -> string`

 Returns substring of first argument.
 Second argument is an index to start and Third argument is an index to end.
 Returns string slice `[start, end)` so it does not cause any allocation.

 - `get_line :: (()) -> string`
 - `get_char :: (()) -> string`

 Get user input by line or character and return it as string.

+- `to_char_code :: (string) -> int`
+- `from_char_code :: (int) -> string`

+Covert between a character and integer.
+First character of string is converted into integer and integer is converted into one character string.

 ## How to Work with C